rust-lang/const-eval/const.md

 is actually accepted by the compiler because we know that there is no `UnsafeCell` here that would permit interior mutability.

+*Dynamic check.* The Miri engine could check this dynamically by ensuring that the new data that is interned for a constant is all marked as immutable.
+(Constants referring to already existing mutable data are not inherently problematic.)

 ### 3. `Sync`

 Finally, the same constant reference is actually shared across threads.
 This is